 Children's acquisitions and independent animation

-To complement our commissioned programming the Children’s Acquisitions and Independent Animation team acquires and pre-buys material for CBeebies (children aged 0 - 6) and CBBC (children aged 6-12) and teen (13-16) from production companies in the UK and internationally.
+To complement our commissioned programming the Children’s Acquisitions and Independent Animation team acquires and pre-buys material for CBeebies (children aged 0-6) and CBBC (children aged 6-16) from production companies in the UK and internationally.

-We’re on the lookout for fresh and exciting ideas for animation and live action drama series with superb story-telling at the heart of the concept.
+We’re on the lookout for dynamic animation and live action drama series with superb story-telling and winning characters at their heart.
 For older viewers we like to see more complex stories with authentic characters and big rites of passage stories told sensitively.

-- We are also looking for a slightly older-skewing animated series, possibly a sitcom with sarky offbeat humour.
+We are also looking for a slightly older skewing animated sitcom with snarky offbeat humour.

-- We are still on the lookout for more content with strong, aspirational female characters.
+We are always keen to unearth content with strong, aspirational female characters.

 Submitting to acquisitions

-UK based production companies who have had a commission in the last three years from either the BBC or another major broadcaster should submit ideas via the submission system BBC Pitch.
+Submissions from UK independent production companies should be submitted to Sarah Muller via BBC Pitch.
+(BBC Pitch is open to UK based production companies who have had a commission in the last three years from either the BBC or another major broadcaster.)

-For international companies and those not eligible for a BBC Pitch account, please email Desiree Peeters with the pitch.
-Please note that unfortunately we are unable to take submissions from members of the public not affiliated with a production company, but please find further information about how to get in touch with the BBC on the ideas from the public page.
+Please note that we are unable to take submissions from members of the public and those not affiliated with a production company.
+For more information about how to get in touch with the BBC, please find further information on the ideas from the public page.

 In the first instance, your pitch should include: